verifiable-pdfs/blockchain-certificates/docs/create_certificates.md

 ## Scripts and Usage
 The script that will be made available is `create-certificates`.
-Optionally `validate_certificates` can be used after issuing to validate the certificates.
-Both take several command-line options and option `-h` provides help.
+Optionally `validate-certificates` can be used after issuing to validate the certificates and `revoke-certificates` to revoke previously issued certificates.
+All take several command-line options and option `-h` provides help.
 However, we do strongly recommend to use a config file to configure the scripts.
 Both scripts use the same configuration file since they share options.
 You can then, if needed, use some of the command-line options to override options from the configuration file.

 In addition to setting up the configuration file (consult the following section) one needs to provide: